S&O: Cooperation and Conflict

-Humans are social animals, and groups and organzations are an important part of our lives.
+Humans are social animals, and groups and organisations are an important part of our lives.
 Being in a group is advantageous because it enables you to do things you could not do alone.
 The problem of a group however, is that cooperation and conflict often go hand in hand; while pursuing your own goals, you may hinder someone else’s goals.
 People can negotiate to resolve there conflict.
 Negotiation is a constructive way to solve conflicts, and in this course we will focus on negotiation processes.
-We pay attention to the difference between two-party and multi-party negotiation, but also to cultural differences, emotions and cognitions.
-We also have a guest lecture; in recent years we invited experts in the field of mediation, hostage negotiation or honour culture.
+We pay attention to the differences between two-party and multi-party negotiation, but also to cultural differences, emotions and cognitions.
+We also aim to have a guest lecture; in recent years we invited experts in the field of mediation, hostage negotiation or honour culture.

 Students will learn about different kinds of conflict management during the lectures.
 The focus is on negotiation, but also other kind of mixed-motive situations such as social dilemma’s will be discussed.

 In the workgroups, students will focus on one particular aspect of conflict management by writing a research proposal and critically reading research articles about this specific topic.
 This combination balances the acquirement of theoretical knowledge in the lectures with actively using and integrating this knowledge during the workgroups.

 Mode of instruction

 There are seven lectures about “Conflict and Cooperation” in which the basic literature is discussed.
 The knowledge acquired during the lectures will be tested by a multiple-choice exam.